 The USD(A&S) carries out the space-related duties and responsibilities assigned in DoDD 5135.02.
-In addition to the duties in DoDD 5135.02, the USD(A&S) is responsible for:
+In addition to the duties in DoDD 5135.02, the USD(A&S):

-- a.
-Serving as the OSD focal point for DoD space acquisition programs in coordination with other OSD stakeholders.
-This includes: - (1) Providing oversight of architecture development. - (2) Engaging with Congress on DoD space acquisition programs. - (3) Coordinating with the other OSD PSAs whose duties and responsibilities include space acquisition matters, to improve the coherence and efficiency of DoD space acquisition programs. - b.
-Serving as the milestone decision authority (MDA) or co-MDA on all space programs for which the USD(A&S) retains authority in accordance with Section 4204 of Title 10, U.S.C., and in accordance with the memorandum of agreement between the DNI and the SecDef concerning the Management of Acquisition Programs Executed at the Department of Defense Intelligence Community Elements. - c.
-Serving as the co-Chair, along with the Vice CJCS, of the DoD Positioning, Navigation, and Timing (PNT) Oversight Council. - d.
-Ensuring compliance with Sections 2279(b) and (c) of Title 10, U.S.C. and with all related policies for acquisitions, subject to USD(A&S). - e.
-Incorporating DoD Chief Information Officer (DoD CIO) guidance for PNT and navigation warfare, in accordance with Executive Order 13905, into acquisition and sustainment programs that produce or use PNT information.
-When acting as MDA, determining and confirming navigation warfare compliance at each acquisition milestone for all platforms and systems producing or using PNT information. - f.
-Promoting a robust national space industrial base.
-Through interagency and intra-agency coordination, establishing policies and strategies to ensure robust, secure, and resilient industrial base capabilities and supply chains, in accordance with applicable authorities.
+a.
+Serves as the OSD focal point for DoD space acquisition programs in coordination with other OSD stakeholders.
+This includes:

+(1) Providing oversight of architecture development.

+(2) Engaging with Congress on DoD space acquisition programs.

+(3) Coordinating with the other PSAs whose duties and responsibilities include space acquisition matters to improve the coherence and efficiency of DoD space acquisition programs.

+b.
+Serves as the milestone decision authority (MDA) or co-MDA on all space programs for which the USD(A&S) retains authority in accordance with Section 4204 of Title 10, U.S.C., and in accordance with the memorandum of agreement between the DNI and the SecDef concerning the Management of Acquisition Programs Executed at the Department of Defense Intelligence Community Elements.

+c.
+Serves as the co-Chair, along with the Vice Chairman of the Joint Chiefs of Staff, of the DoD Positioning, Navigation, and Timing (PNT) Oversight Council.

+d.
+Ensures compliance with Sections 2279(b) and (c) of Title 10, U.S.C. and with all related policies for acquisitions subject to the USD(A&S).

+e.
+Incorporates DoD Chief Information Officer (DoD CIO) guidance for PNT and navigation warfare, in accordance with Executive Order 13905, into acquisition and sustainment programs that produce or use PNT information.
+When acting as MDA, determining and confirming navigation warfare compliance at each acquisition milestone for all platforms and systems producing or using PNT information.

+f.
+Promotes a robust national space industrial base.
+Through interagency and intra-agency coordination, establishes policies and strategies to ensure robust, secure, and resilient industrial base capabilities and supply chains, in accordance with applicable authorities.

-- g.
-Ensuring consideration of foreign cooperative opportunities in the development and procurement of space systems and the feasibility of existing domestic and foreign-made space systems. - h.
-Coordinating with the USD(P) and the USD(I&S) to ensure security requirements (e.g., domestic and international personnel, information, operations, physical, and industrial) are incorporated into space-related acquisition and sustainment activities.
+g.
+Ensures consideration of foreign cooperative opportunities in the development and procurement of space systems and the feasibility of existing domestic and foreign-made space systems.

+h.
+Coordinates with the USD(P) and the USD(I&S) to ensure security requirements (e.g., domestic and international personnel, information, operations, physical, and industrial) are incorporated into space-related acquisition and sustainment activities.